cheylea/recursive-floyd/README.md

 # Floydwarshall

-Floydwarshall is a directory that contains a function with a recursive version of the Floyd-Warshall algorithm.
+Floydwarshall is a directory that contains a function that uses recursion for Floyd-Warshall algorithm.
 This algorithm is used to find the shortest paths in a graph that has edge direction and works for positive and/or negative weights, provided there are no negative cycles.

 ## Installation
 Use the package manager pip to install the package.